-We have seen the consolidation of the global green, social and sustainability (GSS) trend in the debt capital markets.
-Many regular Spanish issuers have issued inaugural GSS bonds, and we expect this trend to continue over the coming year, particularly if the ongoing initiative by the EU Commission to create an EU Green Bond Standard is implemented.
-ICMA's Green Bond Principles, Social Bond Principles and Sustainability Bond Guidelines, which are voluntary process guidelines for GSS bond issuances, are also relevant in this field.
+As the proposal by the EU Commission to create an EU Green Bond Standard has not yet been implemented,20 ICMA's Green Bond Principles, Social Bond Principles and Sustainability Bond Guidelines, which are voluntary process guidelines for GSS bond issuances, remain the most relevant provisions in this field.

-In November 2019, Directive 2019/216220 on the issue of covered bonds and covered bond public supervision was published.
+In November 2019, Directive 2019/216226 on the issue of covered bonds and covered bond public supervision was published.
 The main purpose of this Directive is to regulate the conditions under which credit institutions can issue covered bonds as a financing tool, by setting out the product requirements and establishing specific product supervision to which credit institutions are subject.
-Member States have until 8 July 2021 to transpose the Directive and their national measures must apply from 8 July 2022 at the latest.
-The implementation of the Directive into Spanish law is currently at the draft bill stage.
+Member States had until 8 July 2021 to transpose the Directive and their national measures must apply from 8 July 2022 at the latest.
+The implementation of the Directive into Spanish law is still at the draft bill stage.

 ii Developments affecting derivatives, securitisations and other structured products